AlexAtkinson/github-action-checkout-from-tag/README.md

 > NOTE: The GitOps Automatic Versioning action will receive this update in a future release (post 0.1.7).

 No, there is no git option to clone a repo _after_, or _between_ specified commits.
+You must know the depth before specifying it.

 ## Usage